jamainefacey-blip/pain-system-pack-b/README.md

 ### VST Application Section

-- Entry via VST App button
+- Entry via VST Home button on side bar
 - VST home with a sidebar to:
   - VST Home
   - Search